MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 One way is to open a PowerShell command prompt, and then type this command: ```Add-AppxPackage –Register AppxManifest.xml```.
 It's probably the easiest way to run your app because you don't have to sign it.

 Another way is to sign your app with a certificate.
-If you use the ```sign``` parameter, the Desktop App Converter will generate one for you.
+If you use the ```sign``` parameter, the Desktop App Converter will generate one for you, and then sign your app with it.
 That file is named **auto-generated.cer**, and you can find it in the root folder of your converted app.

-Follow these steps to sign your app and then run it.
+Follow these steps to install the generated certificate, and then run your app.

 1. Double-click the **auto-generated.cer** file to install the certificate.

    ![generated certificate file](images/desktop-to-uwp/generated-cert-file.png)

+   > [!NOTE]
+   > If you're prompted for a password, use the default password "123456".

 2. In the **Certificate** dialog box, choose the **Install Certificate** button.
 3. In the **Certificate Import Wizard**, install the certificate onto the **Local Machine**, and place the certificate into the **Trusted People** certificate store.